-A 2021 Harvard University study has found that eating certain foods may help prevent cognitive decline.
+A recent Harvard University study has found that eating certain foods may help prevent cognitive decline.

-Published in the journal Neurology, the study looked at the health data and self-reported dietary information of more than 77,000 men and women in the United States over a 20-year period.
-The average age at the start of the period was 51 for men and 48 for women.
+The study, published in the journal Neurology, looked at the health data and self-reported dietary information of more than 77,000 men and women in the United States over a 20-year period.
+The average age at the start was 51 for men and 48 for women.

 The study authors found that those who consumed the most flavonoids were 20 per cent less likely to report having trouble with thinking and memory than those who consumed the fewest flavonoids.

 Flavonoids are a diverse group of phytonutrients (plant chemicals) found naturally in many fruits, vegetables and herbs.
 Along with carotenoids, they are responsible for the vivid colours in fruits and vegetables.

 Flavonoids have beneficial anti-inflammatory effects; they protect your cells from oxidative damage that can lead to disease.
 In simple terms, they help your body function efficiently while protecting it against everyday toxins and stressors.

 They are also powerful antioxidant agents.
 Antioxidants help your body fight off potentially harmful molecules in the body.

 If these harmful molecules such as allergens, germs, toxins and other irritants are left to do what they please, they may trigger inflammation.